galakita/.github/profile/README.md

 # Welcome to GalaKita Project Repository

-GalaKita is Software as a Service (SaaS) that provide you a service to create event invitation page like wedding.
+GalaKita is a Software-as-a-Service (SaaS) platform that provides event invitation page creation services, with a particular focus on wedding-related events.

 ## Technology Stack:

-Here is our technology stack that stands of 3 things.
-Frontend for consumed / used by user, Backend for provide data and others service then Database for storage.
+The technology stack is comprised of three primary components: the frontend, which is consumed and utilized by the user; the backend, which provides data and other services; and the database, which serves as a storage medium.

 ### Frontend: